tahuh/tnclone/reference_mapping/README.md

 Then execute with reference mapping engine workflow as decribed in manual.

-The resulting VCF files are also uploaded in this repository in VCF file extension
+The resulting VCF files are also uploaded in this repository with .vcf file extension